Click 3D map to enlarge, click again to zoom

 3D view east: Island Bay to Civic Square

-You now wend your way alongside Alexander Rd road up towards Mt Victoria.
-Down off to the left are sites where half a dozen scenes from the Lord of the Rings films were shot (notably where the Narzgul rode, hunting for the hobbits in the ‘get off the road’ scene, co-ordinates -41.294575, 174.791781 (S41º18.075′, E174º47.319′) – note that the tree base they hid under was a studio construction, so you won’t find it – and an old quarry at the top of Ellice St for the Rohirrim camp at Dunharrow ).
-The Southern Walkway doesn’t go to the summit, with its classic postcard view of Wellington, but it is worth the quick diversion to pop up and have a look.
-The pink markers disappear towards the point where the track joins Palliser Road, but there are older Southern Walkway markers.
-After crossing the road the track continues on along the side of the hill, crossing over a couple of footpaths down to Oriental Bay, and eventually going down to the bay itself at the base of Carlton Gore Rd.
+You now wend your way alongside Alexander Rd up towards Mt Victoria.
+Down off to the left are sites where half a dozen scenes from the Lord of the Rings films were shot.
+One is where the Narzgul rode, hunting for the hobbits in the ‘get off the road’ scene, co-ordinates -41.294575, 174.791781 (S41º18.075′, E174º47.319′ – note that the tree base they hid under was a studio construction, so you won’t find it.
+Another is an old quarry at the top of Ellice St used for the Rohirrim camp at Dunharrow.
+You will see tourists parked along Alexander Rd looking for the sites.
+The TA and Southern Walkway don’t go to the Mt Victoria summit, with its classic postcard view of Wellington, but if you haven’t been it is worth the quick 7 minute diversion to pop up and have a look.
+(There is a marked summit track – in effect you just stick close to the road, passing some toilets, and when you see a steep, grassy and dirt hill ahead, where the road forks, go straight up that to the pyramid-shaped Byrd Memorial (with a drinking fountain) and then on to the very top.)
+When the Southern Walkway takes a sudden left turn steeply down the hill on a wide pathway after a grassy area watch out for a pink marker at right that puts you on a narrow track to Palliser Road.
+It is easy to miss this marker.
+After crossing the road the track continues on along the side of the hill, crossing over two footpaths down to Oriental Bay.
+Ignore these and keep going to the final path downhill that ends close to the base of Carlton Gore Rd.

-• The Marion Hostel13 Marion St, very central.
+- The Marion Hostel – 13 Marion St, very central.
 A boutique kind of hostel.
-Rooms and dorm bed (with privacy curtains and own power points), 027 284 3887.
+Rooms and dorm bed (with privacy curtains and own power points), about 10 mins from the trail, and opposite Coffee Outdoors hiking gear store, 027 284 3887.

-• YHA Wellington – 292 Wakefield St, 021 223 5341.
-This hostel closed in Dec 2021 due to lack of international visitors but is now back open.
-It is right next to the inner city’s major New World supermarket, and near the main bus route that goes through Courtenay Place.
+- Haka House Wellington – 292 Wakefield St. It is right next to the inner city’s major New World supermarket, 2 mins from the trail, and near the main bus route that goes through Courtenay Place.
+04 890 7893

-• There are ‘metro’ (i.e. small) supermarkets at 68 Willis St (New World), 280 Lambton Quay (Countdown) and the Railway Station (New World).
-The big ones in the city are New World at 279 Wakefield St (opposite YHA) and 150 Molesworth St (probably a bit off your track unless you are staying near the railway station or in Thorndon).
-There is a Goodfor Refillery at 23 Jessie St, fairly central, with a huge range of bulk bin items; Moore Wilsons nearby on the corner of Tory and College Sts (it is in two halves, the fresh foods section frequented by the well-heeled and the bulk groceries department patronised by restauranteurs); and Commonsense Organics a bit further south up Tory St at no. 147.
+- There are ‘metro’ (i.e. small) supermarkets at 68 Willis St (New World) and 280 Lambton Quay (Woolworths).
+The big ones in the city are New World at 279 Wakefield St (opposite Haka House) and 150 Molesworth St (probably a bit off your track unless you are staying near the railway station or in Thorndon).
+There is a Goodfor Refillery at 23 Jessie St, fairly central, with a huge range of bulk bin items; Moore Wilsons nearby on the corner of Tory and College Sts (it is in two halves, the fresh foods section frequented by the well-heeled and the bulk groceries department patronised by restaurateurs); and Commonsense Organics a bit further south up Tory St at no. 147.

 2. Civic Square to Porirua: 9 hrs, 33.5 km (maps 84, 83)